-Moisture intrusion behind the sensor electrode seal can be detected with the sensor removed from the process.
-Thoroughly dry and tested the sensor using the following procedure:
+Moisture intrusion into the sensor can be detected without the sensor removed from the process using the following procedure:

-1. Check the conductance between the yellow Temperature Sensor lead and each of the other sensor leads (i.e., green, black, and heavy green leads).
+1. Check the conductance between the yellow Temperature Sensor lead and each of the other sensor leads (i.e., blue, red, white, black, and heavy green leads).
 The reading must be less than 0.05 nS.

-2. Check the conductance between the green Drive lead and each of the other sensor leads (i.e., black and heavy green leads).
+2. Check the conductance between the blue Drive lead and one of the Sense leads (i.e., white or red).
 The reading must be less than 0.05 nS.